< Back to Oral History project: Louisville Barroom Culture

 Opened in 1905, the legendary Seelbach Hilton has hosted gangsters, politicians, and celebrities for generations.
 Stories of Al Capone evading the law during Prohibition and F. Scott Fitzgerald drinking cocktails from the hotel’s luxurious bar have contributed to the place’s mystique.
 It’s the perfect environment in which to enjoy a classic cocktail and a taste of the past.
 But the Seelbach is also looking into the future.
 Director of Restaurants Jerry Slater is breathing new life into the drink offerings at this historic Louisville hotel.
 Jerry arrived at the Seelbach in 2001, bringing with him a passion for the history of cocktails, as well as a desire to break new ground.
-Working with the chefs of the hotel’s Oak Room restaurant, Jerry is constantly creating new drinks.
-He makes savory cocktails, using ingredients like basil and balsamic vinegar; he takes advantage of the subtle differences in different bourbons, highlighting their individual characteristics; and he is s stickler for fresh ingredients.
+Working with the chefs of the hotel’s Oak Room restaurant, Jerry created new drinks.
+He made savory cocktails, using ingredients like basil and balsamic vinegar.
+He took advantage of the subtle differences in different bourbons, highlighting their individual characteristics; and he prioritized using fresh ingredients.
 The Seelbach Hilton may be a historic landmark, but it’s the place to go for contemporary cocktails.

 Note: Jerry Slater is now the proprietor of The Expat in Atlanta, Georgia.